May 1941 Sanski Most revolt: Introduction

 On 6 May 1941, during Đurđevdan slava, an Eastern Orthodox holy day in honour of Saint George, the uprising began in Kijevo and Tramošnja villages and continued for three days.
 It was the first episode of hostility against the occupying forces.

 The celebration of Đurđevdan in Kijevo and Tramošnja was disturbed by the Ustaše.
 This provoked local Serb civilians to rise up against the Ustaše.
 To suppress the uprising, the Ustaše requested help from Germany.
 On 7–8 May 1941, German infantry and artillery forces arrived in the villages.
 They took 450 Serb civilians hostage.
 By 8 May 1941, the uprising was suppressed.
 Many Serb civilians were killed.
-Up to three Germans and 2 Ustaše were injured.
+Up to three Nazis and two Ustaše were injured.
 On 9 May 1941, 27 Serb civilians were executed in retaliation.
 Their bodies were hanged in the center of Sanski Most.
 In 1973, their bodies were interred in a memorial in Sušnjar.

 Background

 The Independent State of Croatia (NDH) was a World War II puppet state of Nazi Germany and Italy.
 It was created on 10 April 1941 from part of Democratic Federal Yugoslavia which had been occupied by the Axis powers.
 The Independent State of Croatia consumed most of current day Croatia and Bosnia and Herzegovina and part of Serbia.

 Oppression by the Ustaše regime was directed at Serbs, Jews, Muslims and Roma people, as part of a larger campaign of genocide.
 In Sanski Most, NDH officials, including Viktor Gutić, commissioner incited local Croats and Muslims to attack Serbs.
 On 23 April 1941, Gutić ordered all Serbs and Montenegrins living in the Bosanska Krajina, who had been born in Serbia or Montenegro, to leave the area within five days.
 This edict, which had been publicised on local radio and in the press was executed by some local Croats and Muslims.
 Eugen Dido Kvaternik, a Croatian nationalist politician, and Ante Pavelić, the Croatian fascist dictator, were involved.
-Under the premise that Đurđevdan, also known as the day of hayduk (bandits), was one of Serb rebel gatherings, they attacked notable Serb civilians.
+Under the premise that Đurđevdan, also known as the day of hajduk (bandits), was one of Serb rebel gatherings, they attacked notable Serb civilians.